fredegd/squigglify-v1.0/README.md

 ### Pen Plotting

-The primary use case for Squigglify is generating SVG files for pen plotters.
+The primary use case for Squigglify is generating SVG files, very useful for pen plotters.
 The curved path technology significantly improves plotting efficiency by:

 - Reducing the number of pen lifts required
 - Creating smoother, more continuous motion
 - Optimizing travel paths between sections
 - Supporting multi-color plotting through Posterization
-- Supporting multi-color plotting through CMYK separation
+- Supporting multi-color plotting through CMYK separation (still in beta)

 ### Other Applications

+of course once one have a Svalable Vector Graphics, it can be used for many other purposes:

 - **CNC Routing**: Produce toolpaths for custom machining
 - **Digital Art**: Create unique artistic interpretations of photographs